-The standard report provided by an SEAI grant-funded Energy Audit Report should provide the key metrics to support the cost/benefit section of your business case.
+The standard report provided by an SEAI grant-funded Energy Audit Report should provide the key metrics to support the financial analysis section of your business case.
 The energy auditor will typically compile their findings in a report for the organisation to show you:

-- how much energy your business uses - what equipment and processes use the most energy - what actions you should take to save energy, and - their estimated cost and impact.
+- how much energy your business uses

+- · what equipment and processes use the most energy

+- what actions you should take to save energy and their cost

+- energy cost savings per year

+- emissions reductions per year

+- the payback period.

-The report should also signpost you to grants available.
-See an extract below from the standard Energy Audit Report.
-Additional guidance is provided in Section 3 of this Guide and for more detail, see Energy Audits for SMEs | Business | SEAI.
+The energy audit report should also signpost relevant grants available from the SEAI.
+For more detail on energy audits, see Energy Audits for SMEs | Business | SEAI.